Holiday Safety Tips for Pets

 Image from Pixabay

 Serving indulgent foods is a fun splurge during the holiday season.
-However, ensure that the snooping creatures around your house do not partake of any of your food and drink.
+However, ensure the snooping creatures do not consume your food and drink.

 Image from Canva